bestselfapp/serverless-notification-scheduler/README.md

 # Serverless Notification Scheduler

-A lightweight, cost-effective solution for scheduling and sending SMS and mobile push notifications via AWS.
-It leverages Twilio as the backend service for sending SMS messages.
+A lightweight, cost-effective solution for scheduling and sending SMS, mobile push notifications, and emails via AWS.
+It leverages Twilio as the backend service for sending SMS messages and AWS SES for email.
 Simply post a JSON request to an SNS topic, and let the service handle the rest.
 It's perfect for both immediate and recurring messages, easily configured through a single idempotent JSON request.
 The system supports dynamic, custom text for recurring messages via callback URLs, allowing for real-time content updates.
-Built entirely on serverless AWS components like SNS, EventBridge, Lambda, and S3, it's not just efficient but also incredibly economical.  **Your AWS bill for using this service, even at some scale should be approximately $0.05 per month, lol.**  Twilio SMS charges are another story.
+Built entirely on serverless AWS components like SNS, EventBridge, Lambda, and S3, it's not just efficient but also incredibly economical.  **Your AWS bill for using this service, even at some scale should be approximately $0.05 per month, lol.**  Costs for Twilio SMS are another story.

 There are 3 microservices within this repo which make up this service, which are [described below](#understanding-the-microservices).